palamsaiteja333/Toxicity-Prediction-Challenge/README.md

 ```

 ### Step 2:
-Run **Section-1: Import Libraries**, to import the necessary libraries that are required for the program.
+Open **Toxicity-Prediction.ipynb** file with Jupyter Notebook and run **Section-1: Import Libraries**, to import the necessary libraries that are required for the program.

 ### Step 3:
 Run **Section-3: Load the Pre-Generated Features**, with the train_400.csv and test_400.csv files that is presented in the GitHub repository.